coderblock52/tdag-dev/active/tdag/validators/README_validators.txt

 HOW TO USE:
 - System files that use one of these validators should include a "validator_reference" field pointing to the appropriate file.
-- Validators should be updated centrally — do NOT hardcode values inside generators or systems.
+- Validators should be updated centrally, do NOT hardcode values inside generators or systems.

 CURRENTLY LINKED:
 - valid_elements.json